devii-io/devii_python_tutorial/README.md

 “Python 3.x.x”, the 3.x.x represents the python version you have installed.

 If you do not have python installed, please visit https://www.python.org/ and follow the instructions to download the appropriate version for your OS.

+NEXT,
+Create a python virtual environment, this will isolate project dependencies and avoid conflicts with other projects.
+Run the following command to create a virtual environment named "venv" (OS agnostic): python -m venv venv
+If running Windows run this command to activate your venv:
+	venv\Scripts\activate
+if running mac or linux run this command to activate your venv:
+	source venv/Scripts/activate